Tamim934/Online-market/README.md

 ## License

-This project is licensed under the TAmim License.
+This project is licensed under the TAmim License!